tripal/TripalTestSuite/README.md

 });
 $output->assertSee('testing'); // true!
 ```
+**WARNING:** This method has a maximum string size to avoid memory leaks.
+The size is set in PHP's ini file
+as `output_buffering`, which by default is set to 4KB.
+If you would like to collect larger strings, you must
+adjust your PHP settings.

 #### Assertions and Methods
 The silent method returns a SilentResponse which provides the following methods.